QiangLiu0310/Harmonization_MB_Recon/README.md

 2. GE orchestra-sdk-2.1-1.matlab
 3. Siemens READ_MEAS_PROT  read protocol from VB- and VD-style "meas.dat"

-In the script, two recon algorithms are included:
+# Recon algorithms and code:

 1. L1-ESPIRiT:
    Harmonization_MB_Recon/SMS_SENSE/, please run the scripts with the name *_bart and generate the cfl and hdr files as required by BART toolbox.